aatuh/recsys/CONFIGURATION.md

 - **Diversity & caps**: Maximal Marginal Relevance (MMR) plus brand/category caps prevent monotony.
 - **Rules**: pin/boost/block ops run near the end so business guardrails win when needed.

+### Candidate source reference
+- **Popularity retriever**: trending pool honoured by `POPULARITY_HALFLIFE_DAYS` and `POPULARITY_FANOUT`; forms the backbone when other signals are sparse.
+- **Collaborative retriever**: ALS top-N (`CollaborativeTopK`) for the requesting user; respects the merge exclusion list so it only contributes new inventory.
+- **Content retriever**: tag-driven lookup (`ContentSimilarityTopK`) seeded from the user's profile, ideal when embeddings are thin.
+- **Session retriever**: sequence-aware follow-ups (`SessionSequenceTopK`) that replay popular next clicks for the most recent sessions.
+- **Observability**: every recommendation trace now includes per-source counts and timings (see `sourceMetrics` in the decision trace and scenario evidence) so you can confirm coverage in dashboards or alerts.

 ---

 ## 2) Environment variables (global defaults)